Working Remotely From Another Province

 One question that must then be answered is what laws apply to the employee if they work from another province.
 Employment relationships are generally governed by the provincial laws where the work is to be performed.
 However, if the work was meant to be performed in Ontario but is now being continued from abroad, Ontario law may still govern the employment relationship.
 Knowing which provincial employment legislation your employment relationship is regulated by is a critical step in understanding your legal rights in a remote working arrangement from another province.

 See here for our blog post on the consequences of relocating without your employer’s consent.

-If you have questions about what legislation governs your remote employment, we encourage employees and employers to seek legal advice.
+If you have questions about working remotely from another province and what legislation governs your remote employment, we encourage employees and employers to seek legal advice.
 We at Whitten & Lublin are happy to provide insight and advice into your specific circumstances.
 If you are looking for employment lawyers and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (416) 640-2667 today.

 Author: Nasyr Asmi